 Any claims that have already been generated for the funder in the date range will be displayed in the list.
 You can filter this list by claim ID or internal control number, client name, service date range, claim status, resubmitted (yes or no), open or closed claims, client tags as well as for claims with an unpaid balance or clawbacks.

 Click generate claims to begin the claim generation process.

 Note that the claims can only be generated at the end of the frequency.
 If it is not currently possible to generate claims for the funder, the generate claims button will be disabled.
 Hover over the button to see the reason why the button is disabled:

 The message displayed in the generate claims dialogue will depend on the claim breakdown frequency selected for the funder.
 Select a visit cut-off date (defaults to today’s date) and click generate claims.

 Note that multiple visits with multiple bill codes can all appear on the same claim as long as they are for the same client and payor and are grouped according to the correct claim billing frequency.
 Visits for institutional claims are also grouped by facility code, and visits for professional claims are grouped by place of service.
 Visits are also grouped by the prior authorization number entered on the service.

-Note that all visits on a single date of service for a client must be approved for the date of service to be included in the claim.
+All visits on a single date of service for a client must be approved for the date of service to be included in the claim.

 Once the background job has finished, the new claims will appear in the list.
 Note that you may need to refresh the page to see the claims.